Above: DiaoYuTai State Guesthouse, Beijing. Since Kissinger and Nixon 100s of presidents and prime ministers have met Chinese leaders here.

 IN CHINA NEVER ASK "WHY"

-I kept that rule, for many years it seemed to be valid.
-Not so any more.
-Now speed of business and new choices require the WHY word.
+I kept that rule, for many years as it seemed to be valid.
+But not so any more.
+Increased speed and new choices require the WHY word.

 INSIDER OR OUTSIDER

 Many foreigners who do business in China say, that they can't really trust Chinese.
-They forget to ask themselves how many Chinese trust me?
+They forget to ask themselves How many Chinese trust me?
 Trust crises is true but must be understood from all angles.

 Chinese employees sense foreigners' attitudes.
 They know foreigners' understanding about Guanxi is limited.
-If a foreigner becomes labeled as a "real foreigner", it's not helpful.
-Being a "real foreigner" equals "an outsider".
-With such a status information flow will be limitted and business development in China will become slow and difficult.
+If a foreigner becomes labeled as a real foreigner, it's not helpful.
+Being a real foreigner equals an outsider.
+With such a status information flow will be limitted and business development in China will become slow, difficult.

 MY FUTURE IS MINE

 Chinese don't feel satisfied when working for a company, even for a multinational corporation with a better pay.
-They want to work for themselves, or their manager.
-Why should I serve you? rotates in millions Chinese minds every day.
+Chinese work for themselves, or their manager.
+Yet, Why should I serve you? rotates in millions Chinese minds every day.